Marxist schools of thought: Marxism–Leninism

 At the 20th Congress of the Communist Party of the Soviet Union, Nikita Khrushchev made several ideological ruptures with his predecessor, Joseph Stalin.
 First, Khrushchev denounced the cult of personality that had developed around Stalin, although Khrushchev himself had a pivotal role in fostering decades earlier.
 Khrushchev rejected the heretofore orthodox Marxist–Leninist tenet that class struggle continues even under socialism, but rather the state ought to rule in the name of all classes.
 A related principle that flowed from the former was the notion of peaceful coexistence, or that the newly emergent socialist bloc could peacefully compete with the capitalist world, solely by developing the productive forces of society.
 Anti-revisionism is a faction within Marxist–Leninism that rejects Khrushchev's theses.
 This school of thought holds that Khrushchev was unacceptably altering or revising the fundamental tenets of Marxism–Leninism, a stance from which the label anti-revisionist is derived.

-Maoism takes its name from Mao Zedong, the former leader of the People's Republic of China.
-It is the variety of anti-revisionism that took inspiration and in some cases received material support from China, especially during the Mao period.
-There are several key concepts that were developed by Mao.
-First, Mao concurred with Stalin that not only does class struggle continue under the dictatorship of the proletariat, it actually accelerates as long as gains are being made by the proletariat at the expense of the disenfranchised bourgeoisie.
-Second, Mao developed a strategy for socialist revolution called protracted people's war in what he termed the semi-feudal countries of the Third World and that relied heavily on the peasantry.
-Third, Mao wrote many theoretical articles on epistemology and dialectics which he called contradictions.

-Hoxhaism, so named because of the central contribution of Albanian statesman Enver Hoxha, was closely aligned with China for a number of years, but it grew critical of Maoism because of the so-called Three Worlds Theory put forth by elements within the Chinese Communist Party and because it viewed the actions of Chinese leader Deng Xiaoping unfavorably.
-However, Hoxhaism as a trend ultimately came to the understanding that socialism had never existed in China at all.